superlinked/VectorHub/docs/use_cases/node_representation_learning.md

 >>> F1 macro 0.701
 ```

+(statement summarizing BoW classification result)

+**BoW representation of citation pair similarity**
-Additionally, we want to see if citations show up in the BoW features.
-To do this, we make a plot comparing connected and not connected pairs of papers based on how similar their BoW features are.
+But we also want to see how well BoW captures the relationships between articles.
+To examine how citation pairs show up in the BoW features, we make a plot comparing connected and not connected pairs of papers based on how similar their BoW features are.

 ![BoW cosine similarity edge counts](../assets/use_cases/node_representation_learning/bins_bow.png)

 In this plot, we divide the groups (shown on the y-axis) so that they have about the same number of pairs in each.
 The only exception is the 0-0.04 group, where lots of pairs have no similar words - they can't be split into smaller groups.

 From the plot, it's clear that connected nodes usually have higher cosine similarities.
 This means papers that cite each other often use similar words.
-But when we ignore zero similarities, papers that have not cited each other also seem to have a wide range of common words.
+But when we ignore paper pairs with zero similarities, papers that have not cited each other also seem to have a wide range of common words.

 Though some information about article connectivity is represented in the BoW features, it is not sufficient to reconstruct the citation graph accurately.
 (BoW does not capture the semantic meaning of words, and this can lead to similarity scores based on word co-occurrence without considering the context or meaning... doesn't capture the semantic relationships between words or the context in which they are used.
 BoW treats documents as unordered sets of words and may not differentiate between important terms and common words..)